Have you ever wondered what a day in the life of an Occupational Therapist is like?

 - Going over pain relief techniques as needed

+The schedules of Occupational Therapists tend to change based on patients, which lunchtime varies each day.
 This means that Occupational Therapists also have to become masters in the art of flexibility.

 Afternoon Schedule for an OT